Executive Director, Center for Health Information and Analysis

 Senior Director of Partner Operations and Data Compliance

-Kathy has a BS from Suffolk University in Business Administration with a focus on computer science.
+Kathy has a bachelor of science in business administration with a focus on computer science from Suffolk University in Boston.

 Chief of Staff

-Andrew Jackmauh is CHIA’s Chief of Staff.
-In this role, Andrew is responsible for working with the Executive Director and the rest of agency’s leadership team to ensure that CHIA meets its strategic objectives.
-He directly oversees CHIA’s external affairs, including publications, media, legislative, intergovernmental, and stakeholder relations, as well as special projects, and assists with ongoing agency operations.
-Andrew has been at CHIA since its inception in 2012, most recently serving as Director of Communications and External Affairs.
-Prior to joining CHIA, he worked at the Executive Office of Housing and Economic Development, where he was involved in efforts to expand access to broadband internet throughout the state and support advanced manufacturing firms.
+As CHIA’s Chief of Staff, Andrew Jackmauh is responsible for working with the Executive Director and the rest of agency’s leadership team to define and meet CHIA’s strategic objectives.
+He oversees CHIA’s Communications and External Affairs and Finance departments, as well as carries out special projects and assists with ongoing agency operations.
+He has been at CHIA since its inception in 2012, previously serving as Director of Communications and External Affairs.
+Prior to joining CHIA, Andrew worked at the Executive Office of Housing and Economic Development, where he was involved in the passage of the Expanded Gaming Act and efforts to expand access to broadband internet throughout the state.

-Andrew earned a BA from the University of Massachusetts Boston and a Master’s in Public Administration from the McCormack Graduate School of Policy and Global Studies.
+Andrew earned a bachelor of arts from the University of Massachusetts Boston and a master of public administration from UMass Boston’s McCormack Graduate School of Policy and Global Studies where he was a member of the Pi Alpha Alpha Honor Society for Public Affairs and Administration.

 Deputy Executive Director of Provider Finance

-Steve McCabe is CHIA's Deputy Executive Director of Provider Finance and oversees CHIA’s provider finance and pricing teams.
-Steve’s teams collaborate with both health care providers and other state agencies to collect and disseminate data concerning the cost, price and functioning of the health care system in the Commonwealth.
-He is also responsible for the agency’s provider data collection, monitoring and reporting, including Hospital Profiles and Acute Hospital Financial Reports, and provides executive oversight of CHIA’s analytic services to support health care rate development for the Executive Office of Health and Human Services’ MassHealth program.
-Steve also serves as CHIA’s Senior Advisor, which utilizes his broad subject matter expertise and historical knowledge as CHIA seeks to address strategic policy matters and while also ensuring that CHIA continues to fulfill its core objectives and mission.
+Steve McCabe is CHIA’s Deputy Executive Director of Provider Finance and oversees the provider finance and pricing teams.
+Steve’s teams collaborate with both health care providers and other state agencies to collect and disseminate data concerning the cost, price, and functioning of the health care system in the Commonwealth.
+He is also responsible for the agency’s provider data collection, monitoring, and reporting, including hospital profiles and acute hospital financial reports, and he provides executive oversight of CHIA’s analytic services to support health care rate development for the Executive Office of Health and Human Services’ MassHealth program.
+Steve also serves as the agency’s Senior Advisor, which utilizes his broad subject matter expertise and historical knowledge as CHIA seeks to address strategic policy matters and while also ensuring that it continues to fulfill its core objectives and mission.

-Previously, Steve directed CHIA’s Health Analytics & Finance unit which produced a wide array of publications and products essential to helping the agency promote transparency and cost efficiency in the health care system.
-Steve also lead the agency’s development and release of detailed analytic reports and data products including Total Health Care Expenditures, Total Medical Expenses, Relative Prices, and Alternative Payment Methods.
+Steve previously directed CHIA’s Health Analytics and Finance unit, which produced a wide array of publications and products essential to helping the agency promote transparency and cost efficiency in the health care system.
+Steve also led the agency’s development and release of detailed analytic reports and data products including total health care expenditures, total medical expenses, relative price, and alternative payment methods.

 Deputy Executive Director, Health Informatics & Reporting

-Caitlin Sullivan leads the Health Informatics and Reporting unit’s analytic work on health care expenditures, insurance coverage and costs, and quality.
-In this role, Caitlin oversees the data collection, analysis, and reporting on total health care expenditures, provider price variation, primary care and behavioral health spending, alternative payment method adoption, insurance coverage and premiums, and quality measurement, as well as new initiatives on topics of emerging health policy and public health interest.
-In addition, Caitlin also participates in several interagency and multistate working groups to develop new analytic methodologies, align data strategies, and promote health equity, transparency, and collaboration among policymakers, providers, payers, community organizations, and the public.
+As a Deputy Executive Director at CHIA, Caitlin Sullivan leads the Health Informatics and Reporting unit’s analytic work on health care expenditures, insurance coverage and costs, and quality.
+In this role, Caitlin oversees the data collection, analysis, and reporting on total health care expenditures, provider price variation, primary care and behavioral health spending, alternative payment method adoption, insurance coverage and premiums, and quality measurement as well as new initiatives on topics of emerging health policy and public health interest.
+In addition, Caitlin participates in several interagency and multi-state working groups to develop new analytic methodologies, align data strategies, and promote health equity, transparency, and collaboration among policymakers, providers, payers, community organizations, and the public.

 Prior to joining CHIA in 2012, Caitlin supported research on oral health care disparities as a research associate at the Boston University School of Dental Medicine.
 Caitlin also served in the Jesuit Volunteer Corps, coordinating advocacy opportunities for women living with HIV/AIDS.

-Caitlin holds a Master of Public Health degree from Boston University School of Public Health, and a Bachelor of Arts degree from College of the Holy Cross.
+Caitlin holds a master of public health from the Boston University School of Public Health and a bachelor of arts from College of the Holy Cross in Worcester.

 Deputy Executive Director for Research

-Zi Zhang is the Deputy Executive Director of Research at CHIA, leading the research unit’s analysis and reporting of health care coverage and affordability, readmissions and revisits, acute hospital utilization, and behavioral health.
-Zi also manages the agency’s statewide surveys, which provide detailed information about Massachusetts residents’ health care experiences, as well as employer’s health care decisions.
-Zi plans to further expand the range of CHIA’s research products, emphasizing collaboration with other state agencies, hospital and provider representatives, external researchers and other key stakeholders.
+Zi Zhang is the Deputy Executive Director of Strategy and Research at CHIA, leading the unit’s analysis and reporting of health care coverage and affordability, readmissions and revisits, acute hospital utilization, and behavioral health.
+Zi also manages the agency’s statewide surveys, which provide detailed information about Massachusetts residents’ health care experiences, employer health care decisions, and health care workforce recruitment and retention.
+He plans to further expand the range of CHIA’s research products through emphasizing collaboration with other state agencies, hospital and provider representatives, external researchers, and other key stakeholders.

-Zi holds a Master of Public Health degree in biostatistics and epidemiology from the University of Massachusetts at Amherst as well as a medical degree in preventive medicine from Shanghai Medical University.
+Zi holds a master of public health in biostatistics and epidemiology from the University of Massachusetts Amherst as well as a medical degree in preventive medicine from Shanghai Medical University in China.